Wangwangguanguan/1/README.md

-# 1
+# Granular-ball Graph Coarsening for Scalable and Efficient Graph Convolutional Network Learning

-Granular-ball Graph Coarsening for Scalable and Efficient Graph Convolutional Network Learning
+Because datasets are very large, you can upload them to the data folder yourself.
+The format of datasets is the same as that of GraphSAGE.